Andhra Pradesh Reorganisation Act, 2014: 2023: Supreme Court proceedings

-The case was listed on 11 April 2023 for a hearing in the Supreme Court.
+The case was listed on 22 August 2023 for a hearing in the Supreme Court after repeatedly adjourning the hearings for the last six months without giving any reason.
 Nearly 31 active petitioners are going to present their arguments before the Supreme Court bench comprising Justices K.M.
-Josheph, B.V.
+Josheph (to retire in June 2023), B.V.
 Nagaratna and J.B.
 Pardiwala.
 Since the case is related to constitutional matters, the proceedings would be telecast by live webcasting.